Powerlearnproject/se-assignment-5-danieljuma5/README.md

 1. Installation of VS Code:
    - Describe the steps to download and install Visual Studio Code on Windows 11 operating system.
 Include any prerequisites that might be needed.
+   ---
+   ### Steps required to install VS-code on windows
+    #### 1. Download the Visual Studio Code installer for Windows.
+    #### 2. Once it is downloaded, run the installer (VSCodeUserSetup-{version}.exe).
+3. 3.
+This will only take a minute.
+#### By default, VS Code is installed under C:\Users\{Username}\AppData\Local\Programs\Microsoft VS Code.
+## Alternatively

+### Windows Subsystem for Linux
+Windows is a popular operating system and it can be a great cross-platform development environment.
+This section describes cross-platform features such as the Windows Subsystem for Linux (WSL) and the new Windows Terminal.

+### Recent Windows build
+&nbsp;&nbsp;Make sure you are on a recent Windows 11 build.
+Check Settings > Windows Update to see if you are up-to-date.

+&nbsp;&nbsp;Windows as a developer machine &nbsp;&nbsp;With WSL, you can install and run Linux distributions on Windows.
+This enables you to develop and test your source code on Linux while still working locally on your Windows machine.

+&nbsp;&nbsp;When coupled with the WSL extension, you get full VS Code editing and debugging support while running in the context of WSL.

+---
 2. First-time Setup:
    - After installing VS Code, what initial configurations and settings should be adjusted for an optimal coding environment?
 Mention any important settings or extensions.
+   ### 1. Basic Settings Configuration
+### a.
+User Interface and Appearance
+#### Theme: Choose a theme that is comfortable for your eyes.
+Dark Theme: "One Dark Pro" or "Dracula"
+Light Theme: "Atom One Light" or "Quiet Light"
+Icon Theme: "Material Icon Theme" for better visual file distinctions.
+b.
+Editor Settings
+Font Family: Set to a clear, legible monospace font like "Fira Code" or "Cascadia Code".
+Font Size: Adjust to your preference, typically between 12-14px.

+Word Wrap: Enable word wrap to prevent horizontal scrolling.

+Auto Save: Set to automatically save files after a delay.

+#### 2. Extensions to Install
+### a.
+General Enhancements
+Settings Sync: Sync your settings, snippets, themes, and extensions across multiple devices.

+Prettier - Code Formatter: Ensure consistent code formatting.

+ESLint: Integrate ESLint for JavaScript/TypeScript projects for linting.

+b.
+Language-Specific Extensions
+Python: "Python" by Microsoft for Python development.
+JavaScript/TypeScript: "ESLint" and "Prettier".
+HTML/CSS: "HTML CSS Support" for better autocompletion and linting.
+C/C++: "C/C++" by Microsoft for debugging and IntelliSense.
+### 3. Debugging Configuration
+#### a.
+Common Debugging Tools

+#### Live Server: Launch a development local server with live reload feature.
+### 4. Source
+### Control Integration
+#### a.
+Git Integration
+#### GitLens: Enhance Git capabilities within VS Code, making it easier to visualize code authorship and history.
+#### Git Graph: Provides a graph to visualize the repository's commit history.

+### 5. Keybindings
+#### Customize keybindings to enhance productivity.
+For example, set up shortcuts for common tasks like duplicating lines, opening the integrated terminal, or running code snippets.

 3. User Interface Overview:
    - Explain the main components of the VS Code user interface.
 Identify and describe the purpose of the Activity Bar, Side Bar, Editor Group, and Status Bar.